 5b.
 Taxable social security tips.
-Enter all tips your employees reported to you during the quarter until the total of the tips and taxable wages, including qualified sick leave wages and qualified family leave wages, for an employee reach \$142,800 for the year.
-Include all tips your employee reported to you even if you were unable to withhold the employee tax of 6.2%.
+Enter all tips your employees reported to you during the quarter until the total of the tips and taxable wages, including wages reported on line 5a, qualified sick leave wages reported on line 5a(i), and qualified family leave wages reported on line 5a(ii), for an employee reported to you even if you were unable to withhold the employee tax of 6.2%.
 You will reduce your total taxes by the amount of any uncollected employee share of social security and Medicare taxes on tips later on line 9; see Current quarter's adjustments for tips and group-term life insurance, later.
 Don't include service charges on line 5b.
 For details about the difference between tips and service charges, see Rev. Rul.
 2012-18, 2012-26 I.R.B.
-1032, available at IRS.gov/irb/2012-26_IRB#RR-2012-18.
+1032, available at IRS.gov/irb/2012-26 IRB#RR-2012-18.